Renault's exit gives Volvo more freedom to restructure

 The French car maker came close to an outright merger with Volvo in 1993 and had held a stake in the business since 2001, when it sold its trucks division to the Swedish company in return for shares.

-The 1.48 billion euro ($1.93 billion) proceeds of the sale of Renault's Volvo stake will fund domestic and international investments, it said, and reduce automotive net debt, which stood at 818 million euros at June 30.
+The 1.48 billion euro (1.19 billion pounds) proceeds of the sale of Renault's Volvo stake will fund domestic and international investments, it said, and reduce automotive net debt, which stood at 818 million euros at June 30.

 Renault has set itself a target of achieving positive free cashflow this year even as it revised down its full-year European market forecast to an 8 percent contraction at best.